MicrosoftDocs/architecture-center/docs/solution-ideas/articles/mainframe-azure-file-replication-content.md

 When modernizing on-premises mainframe and midrange applications, moving data from on-premises to Azure forms the backbone for application migration.
-During modernization, several scenarios require replicating files to Azure in a timely manner, or maintaining a sync between on-premises and Azure files.
-This article discusses several different processes for moving files to Azure, performing conversions and transformations, and storing files on-premises and in Azure.
+During modernization, several scenarios require replicating files to Azure quickly, or maintaining a sync between on-premises and Azure files.
+This article discusses several different processes for moving files to Azure, doing conversions and transformations, and storing files on-premises and in Azure.
 The article highlights a wide range of Azure services to demonstrate the possibilities.

 ## Potential use cases